You get what you pay for: The Dollar Tree

 Greeeaattt.

-“The recalled jewelry contains high levels of understanding, none of them positive.
+“The recalled jewelry contains high levels of understanding, none of these possible paths occupied its own crappy one.

 http://www.consumeraffairs.com/recalls04/2006/dollar_tree_jewelry.html